The-Notebookinator/notebookinator/utils/theme.typ

 }

 // All of the check logic is exactly the same, so we can just use the frontmater-entry here

+/// A constructor for an appendix entry function.
+The resulting function should return the content of an entry as output.
+///
+/// - callback (function): A function that returns an entry, and takes a named `ctx` argument, and a `body` positional argument.
+/// -> function
 #let make-appendix-entry = make-frontmatter-entry